IXCHIQ® Chikungunya Vaccine (VLA1553) Clinical Trials, Dosage, Efficacy, Indication, Side Effects

 IXCHIQ Vaccine Pregnancy And Lactation

-There are no adequate and well-controlled studies of IXCHIQ® in pregnant individuals, and human data available from clinical trials with IXCHIQ® are insufficient to establish the presence or absence of vaccine-associated risk during pregnancy.
+There are no adequate and well-controlled studies of IXCHIQ in pregnant individuals, and the available human data from clinical trials with IXCHIQ are insufficient to establish whether the vaccine poses any risks during pregnancy.
+In general, vaccination should be deferred until after delivery.
+However, if pregnant women choose to be vaccinated, out of caution, vaccination should generally be avoided during the 1st trimester (until 14 weeks of gestation) and after the 36th week of gestation.
+A developmental study was conducted on female rats.
+IXCHIQ® should be administered during pregnancy only after an individual risk-benefit assessment, considering the maternal risk of chikungunya infection and gestational age.
+Vertical transmission of wild-type CHIKV to neonates from pregnant women with viremia at delivery is standard and can cause severe, potentially fatal CHIKV disease in neonates.
 Human data are not available to assess the impact of IXCHIQ on milk production, its presence in breast milk, or its effects on the breastfed child.
-A developmental study was conducted in female rats IXCHIQ® should be administered during pregnancy only after an individual risk-benefit assessment, considering the maternal risk of chikungunya infection and gestational age.
-Vertical transmission of wild-type CHIKV to neonates from pregnant individuals with viremia at delivery is common and can cause severe, potentially fatal CHIKV disease in neonates.

 IXCHIQ Immunocompromised Individuals

-Due to disease or medical therapy, IXCHIQ should not be administered to immunodeficient or immunosuppressed individuals.
+Due to disease or medical therapy, IXCHIQ should not be administered to individuals with immunodeficiency or immunosuppression.

 IXCHIQ Vaccine Coadministration